-For example, The Ely, a 200ft wooden schooner, sank during a storm in 1896 and lies just inside the breakwater of Two Harbors.
-The protected location and shallow depth (25ft)
+The Ely, a 200ft (60m) wooden schooner, sank during a storm in

-Visitors are drawn to this unusual park to see trees that turned to stone more than 200 million years ago are the focal point of this very unusual park, but they're not the only attractions.
-Your visit will begin with a drive through a picturesque swath of the Painted Desert - a rainbow-striped terrain of eroded hills and grasslands.
+Visitors are drawn to this unusual park to see trees that turned to stone more than 200 million years ago, but this isn't the only attraction.
+Take a drive through the Painted Desert, a rainbow-striped landscape of eroded hills and grasslands.
 Hike the 1mi (1.6km) Blue Mesa loop trail to see the bluish clay of the hills.
-Stop at the visitor center to see the fossils of prehistoric reptiles that roamed this region when it was a tropical river basin, approximately 225 million years ago.
+Stop at the visitor center to see fossils of prehistoric reptiles that roamed the area when it was once a humid, sub-tropical river basin, approximately 225 million years ago.

-For more info visit the Petrified Forest National Park's website.
+Plan your visit using the Petrified Forest National Park's website.

-Learn more at the NPS’ site for the Mojave National Preserve.
+Learn more on the Mojave National Preserve website.

 Want to know more about the USA?
 Check out our podcast.
 Embracing the kitsch in America’s South, what are the bees up to in Brooklyn?
 The budget travel idea proving a hit, and exploring New York with the Bowery Boys.